System Design Space

 Simulation result

 Bottleneck: branching, lock contention, and tail latency.
-Recommendation: Use CPU as the primary runtime; offload only isolated compute-heavy kernels to GPU.
+Recommendation: Keep CPU as the main execution path and offload only isolated compute-heavy stages to GPU.

 Dynamic visualization: hybrid CPU + GPU pipeline